mazzwell/Pixir-Web/README.md

 - Web3 Authentication: WalletConnect By Thirdweb
 - Referral System: Points accumulation for users referring new participants.
 - Dtabase System: Fireebase realtime database.

+## Environment Variables

+To run this project, you will need to add environment variables.
+Create Env file for all the environment variables required and add it to `.env.local` file or set them up on your hosting provider.

+- VITE_TEMPLATE_CLIENT_ID=YourThirdwebClientID
+- VITE_FIREBASE_API_KEY=YourFirebaseAPIKey
+- VITE_FIREBASE_AUTH_DOMAIN=YourFirebaseAuthDomain
+- VITE_FIREBASE_DATABASE_URL=YourFirebaseDatabaseURL
+- VITE_FIREBASE_PROJECT_ID=YourFirebaseProjectID
+- VITE_FIREBASE_STORAGE_BUCKET=YourFirebaseStorageBucket
+- VITE_FIREBASE_MESSAGING_SENDER_ID=YourFirebaseMessagingSenderID
+- VITE_FIREBASE_APP_ID=YourFirebaseAppID
+- VITE_FIREBASE_MEASUREMENT_ID=YourFirebaseMeasurementID

+## Technology Stack

+Pixir is built with the latest web technologies for a seamless and responsive user experience:

+- **React**: A JavaScript library for building user interfaces.
+- **Vite**: A modern frontend build tool that significantly improves the development experience.
+- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript, enhancing development efficiency and code quality.

 ## Dependencies